studio24/cookie-message/README.md

 ### Changing the cookie path

 By default the cookie to hide the message is set across the entire current domain.
-If you want to set the cookie on a sub-folder path of a domain only, for example if you have a set of sub-sites you want the cookie warning to appear for, then you can set the cookie path via the `data-cookie-path` attribute.
+If you want to set the cookie on a sub-folder path only, for example if you have a set of sub-sites and you want the cookie warning to appear for each one, then you can set the cookie path via the `data-cookie-path` attribute.

 ```html